 - Do you have any questions for us is your time to turn the tables – An interview is often misunderstood as a one-way sales pitch.
 This opportunity will represent your decision-making and career path.
 Take the time to identify whether or not this is the right fit for you and your family.
 Ask the questions that will give you an indication of how likely you can find sustainable success with the resources that will be at your disposable.

 - Humility and gratitude to finish – Express your appreciation for being considered.
 Follow up within a couple days with thoughts thanking the search committee (separately) and a subtle, but clear reminder why you want the job.
 Some times this can be done via a handwritten note to add a personal touch.

 Consider how we prepare our athletes to induce confidence during competition.
 The repetitions during practice can create the confidence to perform and comfort comes from knowing what you are supposed to do prior to having to do it.
 Below is the handbook containing reference points I had used throughout an interview for my first head coaching opportunity.

 Questions to Consider

 As mentioned earlier, interviews are not uniform.
 Some interviews may seem textbook with questions that you could find from a quick Google search (e.g. strengths vs weakness), others may seem shaped to find a particular candidate.

 Tell me a little bit about yourself

 Often the opening question to start interviews, but can be the most revealing.
-It is an open-ended question that really allows you to take it in any direction that you choose.
+It is the initial impression and an open-ended question that really allows you to take the conversation in any direction that you choose.
 There are so many personality traits that can come to life in this one simple, yet loaded prompt.
 My best advice is to combine brevity with immediate substance, try turning this into a two-part question:

 - What experience do you have?